isikkema/CS594-lab1/README.md

 It is a mix of jgraph and rangle, which is in turn a mix of Rust and triangle.

 ## TA Testing
-To re-generate the example outputs, run `make clean && make`.
+To re-generate the example outputs, run `$ make clean && make`.
 First, the program will compile.
 Then outputs `01-*.jpg` through `11-*.jpg` will be generated.
 Because this program is doing graphics work on a CPU, it may take a moment to finish.
 For example, on a Hydra machine, the whole process took around 3 minutes.
 We thank you for your patience.

 ## Usage
 The executable is located at `target/release/j-grangle`.
-However, you may also run it with `cargo run --release -- [OPTIONS]`.
+However, you may also run it with `$ cargo run --release -- [OPTIONS]`.
 ```
 J-Grangle